 You've seen the videos.
 "I’m sorry," a woman with perfect skin will say to her phone.
 "But I’m not telling you guys just yet.
 I’m gatekeeping it."

-She is talking about her moisturiser, and by "gatekeeping" she means that she’s not going to say the name of the cream she uses in the video.
-This is presumably because she’s worried that once she shares that information, the moisturiser will grow in popularity and become more difficult for her to buy.
+She is talking about her moisturizer, and by gatekeeping she means that she’s not going to say the name of the cream she uses in the video.
+This is presumably because she’s worried that once she shares that information, the moisturizer will grow in popularity and become more difficult for her to buy.